Meet The Staff

 Samuel Lock is originally from Fort Wayne, IN.
 He studied jazz saxophone at Ball State University traveled with the BSU Jazz Lab Band to perform in Switzerland, France, and Costa Rica.
 After graduation, Sam moved to Indianapolis and landed a job as a woodwind repair tech at a local music shop.
 He also taught lessons for saxophone, clarinet, and flute at Clinton Central Jr./Sr High School and privately in the Indianapolis area.

-Melanie Cox, Repair Shop Manager
+Melanie Cox, Repair Shop Manager & Flute Specialist

-After graduating from Grosse Pointe Woods High School Robert was off to Central Michigan University to study Music Education and Clarinet Performance with Professor Kennen White, graduating in 2016.
+After graduating from Grosse Pointe North High School Robert was off to Central Michigan University to study Music Education and Clarinet Performance with Professor Kennen White, graduating in 2016.
 After CMU he came to Michigan State to continue his clarinet performance studies with Dr. Mingzhe Wang, graduating with his master's degree in May 2019.

 Qanyu Phang, Woodwind Repair Technician